Paper Boat drinks review – a refreshing delight

 Good – Aam Panna, Aamras, Golgappe ka paani

 Average – Imli ka aamlana

 One issue is the percentage of sugar overall, which is quite on the higher side.
 Having it occasionally shouldn’t be a problem however though opinions may vary on that front.
-Maybe going forward, they can introduce other flavours like Watermelon, Guava or even Litchi.
+Maybe going forward, Paper Boat can introduce other flavours like Watermelon, Guava or even Litchi.
 Hopefully, soon 🙂

 Hector Beverages Pvt.
 Ltd.